 Following surgery, postoperative tissue adhesions frequently occur as a consequence of surgical trauma.
 Depending on location and severity, adhesions can result in various complications, such as chronic pain, reduced mobility, bowel and intestinal obstructions and infertility.

-Applying adhesion barriers during surgery may help to prevent the formation of adhesions.
-HTL’s Hyaluronic Acid and Chondroitin sulfate can be used in the composition of bioresorbable membranes, today mostly in gastro-intestinal surgery, with positive effects on preventing postoperative adhesion and their clinical implications.
+Applying adhesion barriers during surgery may help to prevent the formation of adhesions (11).
+Hyaluronic Acid can be used in the composition of bioresorbable membranes, today mostly in gastro-intestinal surgery, with positive effects on preventing postoperative adhesion and their clinical implications.

-Targeted therapy is a cancer treatment that uses drugs and works by targeting the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-Hyaluronic Acid as well as Chondroitin are ligands of CD44 receptor, which is overexpressed in many tumor cells, and is therefore a potential target in cancer therapy.
-Hyaluronic Acid, Chondroitin and their derivatives are good candidates for both anticancer drug carrying and targeting, as they have shown promising results in the composition of antitumoral conjugates and drug delivery systems.
-The development of pro-drugs surface-modified nanoparticles, microparticles, liposomes, hydrogels and other drug carriers using Hyaluronic Acid and Chondroitins is one avenue worth exploring and is extensively investigated.
+Targeted therapy is a cancer treatment that uses drugs and works by targeting the cancer’s specific genes, proteins or the tissue environment that contributes to cancer growth and survival.
+Hyaluronic acid ligands of the CD44 receptor, which is overexpressed in many tumor cells, and is therefore a potential target in cancer therapy (12).
+Hyaluronic acid and its derivatives are good candidates for both anticancer drugs carrying and targeting, as they have shown promising results in the composition of anti-tumoral conjugates and drug delivery systems.
+The development of pro-drugs, surface-modified nanoparticles, microparticles, liposomes, hydrogels and other drug carriers using hyaluronic acid is one avenue worth exploring and is being extensively investigated.

 Heparosan is also being investigated in drug carriers for targeted cancer therapy when used for liposome coating.
 Heparosan-based conjugates could be used to enhance the therapeutic properties of pharmaceuticals by increasing product half-life, reducing immunogenicity, and increasing stability.